ecommerce checkout process optimization guide

 It provides an overview of the order and provides shipping costs for delivery.

-What stands out in this checkout page example: The shipping section.
+What eCommerce checkout optimization stands out: The shipping section.
 Why?
 It only asks what’s needed to calculate the shipping cost (also providing free delivery where possible), before customers commit to the total cost.
 It keeps things transparent.

 6. Brandless